 TGax editor: change as follows:

-The PPE Thresholds field determines the nominal packet padding value (see 26.12 (HE PPDU post FEC padding and packet extension)) for an HE PPDU of a particular RU allocation size and NSTS value.
+The PPE Thresholds field determines the nominal packet padding value (see 26.12 (HE PPDU post FEC padding and packet extension)) for an HE PPDU of a particular RU size and number of space-time streams.
 The format of the PPE Thresholds field is defined in Figure 9-772f (PPE Thresholds field format).